cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 - The set of port ID, channel ID pairs that specify the channels that can be upgraded.
 It can be possible to specify a single channel or a set of channels satisfying certain port ID, channel ID conditions.
 Examples: upgrading can be approved for
   - channels with port ID, channel ID combinations (`transfer`, `channel-0`) & (`transfer`, `channel-1`),
   - all channels for  a specified port ID e.g. `transfer`, or  `icacontroller` (so that all ICA channels on a controller chain, regardless of the owner address appended to the port ID, can be upgraded).
-- The upgrade parameters.
-These must be specified for each channel ID and port ID selected for the upgrade.
+- The upgrade parameters - these must be specified for each channel ID and port ID selected for the upgrade.
 The upgrade parameters are:
   - channel version
   - channel ordering
   - connection hops